hemidactylus/mlops-speedrun-spamclassifier/README.md

 files and the like.
 To avoid excessive infrastructure overhead, some components will be mocked with local (non-production) equivalents.

-Now to the setup: _TODO_.
+- Create a Python 3.8+ virtualenv and `pip install -r requirements.txt` into it.

-- Add the repo's root to the Python path for your virtual env
+- Add the repo's root to the Pythonpath of the virtualenv
+- **TEMP** Take care of installing a certain commit of Feast in development mode, see instructions in `requirements.txt`
+- Copy `sms_feature_store/feature_store.yaml.template` to `sms_feature_store/feature_store.yaml` and replace your Astra DB values

 ## The story